 When is full payment for the HTTC due?

-HTTC participants will need to pay the balance of tuition fees by 20 July.
-If the full tuition balance has not been paid by these payment deadlines, a participant’s position will be considered forfeited.
+HTTC participants will need to pay the balance of tuition fees by 15 August.
+If the full tuition balance has not been paid by this payment deadline, a participant’s position will be considered forfeited.
 The next person on the waiting list will be given that spot.

 A student who has been accepted to the HTTC may withdraw himself or herself by email notification at least two (2) months prior to the start of the course, to email@example.com